Charles Henry Davis (civil engineer)

-Charles Henry Davis (also known as Carl Henry Davis) (May 4, 1865, in Montgomery County, Pennsylvania –June 2, 1951) was an American businessman and civil engineer.
+Charles Henry Davis (also known as Carl Henry Davis; May 4, 1865 – June 3, 1951) was an American businessman and civil engineer.
 He was the president and co-founder of the National Highways Association.
 He founded the World Peace Movement.

 Early life and education

-Charles Henry Davis was born into a Quaker family.
+Charles Henry Davis was born into a Quaker family in Montgomery County, Pennsylvania.
 As a youth he lived in Philadelphia, Pennsylvania.
 As an adult he lived and worked in South Yarmouth, Massachusetts.
 He lived in the House of the Seven Chimneys.
 Davis was a yachtsman.
 He was married three times and fathered six children, all daughters.
 The House of Seven Chimneys was a group of houses and a barn artistically connected with a collective 217 windows and 17 front doors.

 Career

 Davis' grandfather, Edward Morris, and father, Henry Corbit Davis, were involved in road construction industry.
 They started the American Road Machine Company.
 Davis inherited the company and was president of it.
 He is responsible for building a United States' first "high-speed" tram.
 It ran from Washington, D.C. to Mount Vernon, Virginia.
 Davis also owned the Kentenia Mining Company in Kentucky.
 He helped put Henry Ford into business by leasing his Kentucky mines to Ford to allow Ford to have a stable supply of coal to manufacture his automobiles.
 Ford paid a fixed price for every railcar of coal plus a royalty on each vehicle he manufactured.